 Being charged with a crime can be unsettling and embarrassing.
 Whether you are charged with a felony or a misdemeanor, you need a strong and experienced advocate fighting for you.
-I have been zealously defending the rights of citizens for over 20 years in courts throughout Ohio.
+I have been zealously defending the rights of working people for over 20 years in courts throughout Ohio.
 Before you talk to the police, call me for a FREE office consultation.
 Don't risk your freedom.
 I'll take your case seriously and give it the individual attention you deserve.

 Misdemeanors: Common misdemeanors are assault/domestic violence, drug paraphernalia, and disorderly conduct/resisting arrest.
 Sentences can include a fine up to $1,000, up to 180 days in jail, and the suspension of your driver's license.

 Home appointments and jail visits are available.
 Call 24/7.